petersonben50/BLiMMP/code/hgcA_assemblies/hgcA_analysis.md

 Using the GFF entries, I identified the ORF downstream from each hgcA sequence (if there was one on the scaffold).
 I pulled out all these ORFs, then searched through them using an HMM I built from hgcB genes for the 5M project to see if they were hgcB.
 I pulled out the hits and aligned them to the HMM.
-I downloaded the alignment to my local computer and inspected it in Geneious.
+I downloaded the alignment to my local computer and inspected using the `alignment_hgcB.R` script.

-There were 38 hits, out of 42 identified downstream genes.
+There were 148 hits, out of 169 identified downstream genes.
-All but 3 of these hits had the expected C(M/I)ECGAC motif that confirmed it was hgcB.
+All but 6 of these hits had the expected C(M/I)ECGAC motif that confirmed it was hgcB.
-The other three were cut off before that motif.
+The other six were cut off before that motif.
-These sequences were all truncated though, according to the GFFs, so we'll include them as true hgcB seqs since the alignment at the N-terminus end was pretty good.
+These sequences were all at the end of the scaffold according to the GFFs, suggesting that they are just truncated.
+Thus, we'll include them as true hgcB seqs since the alignment at the N-terminus end was pretty good.
-Two of these genes, BLI20_assembly004_000000016181_3 and BLI20_coassembly_000000077989_5 had a long trailing sequence at the C-terminus.
+Three of these genes, BLI21_assembly106_000000092827_1, BLI20_assembly004_000000016181_3 and BLI20_coassembly_000000077989_5 had a long trailing sequence at the C-terminus.
-The trailing sequence was identical between the two and are from two different assemblies, so it might be from the same organism.
+The trailing sequence was identical between the two that were from BLI20 and are from two different assemblies, so it might be from the same organism.
+The sequence from BLI21 is not quite as long as the ones from the BLI20 assembly.
+According to the auto-classification, they're associated with the PVC superphylum.
 This trailing sequence includes a segment that had a hit for a thioredoxin motif using MotifFinder, but the score is very low.
 Not sure what this is here, but we'll include it for now.

-Okay, we'll just keep all the hgcB hits.
+In all, we just kept all the hgcB hits.

-Now, let's take a closer look at the genes that didn't have a hit downstream.
+We'll take a closer look at the downstream genes that didn't hit the hgcB HMM later.
-- BLI20_assembly004_000000034765_5: Looks like this might actually be an hgcB sequence, as it has the CIGCGMCA motif.
-Yeah, going to include this as likely hgcB.
-Very short.
-- BLI20_assembly004_000000075580_2: No motifs found.
-This gene is on the opposite strand from the hgcA, and is truncated.
-Ends 13 bp down from the end of the hgcA.
-Classified as no hgcB.
-- BLI20_assembly004_000000098923_1: Also very short (MSPLPTLRYIETAVTLQLDP) and has no hits in MOTIF.
-Overlaps with hgcA.
-Not out of the question that this is hgcB actually based on the similarity to the hgcB alignments.
-I would say this one is small enough that we could say the downstream gene is truncated and therefore can't comment on presence of hgcB.
-- BLI20_coassembly_000000053122_2: Big gene here.
-Elongation factor Tu GTP binding domain.
-Starts 200 bp downstream of hgcA.
-Unlikely that there's an unseen hgcB in there, but worth looking.
+I inspected them manually and ran them through [MOTIF](https://www.genome.jp/tools/motif/).
+Notes on this here: ``

 *Isolate gene neighborhoods*